arshsinghphd/TeamActivities/Module03/README.md

 This will help you focus your attention on making sure the function does ONE thing and ONE thing well.
 While we won't always follow this rule (especially in the beginning as we are still lacking some major tools), it is a good rule to follow.

 ## Last Task: Work on Coding-Practice
-Go ahead and open the coding practice at the end of module 02.
+Make sure to work on the [Coding Practice Problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md).
 Have each member of your group pick a different problem, and you will all work on your problems.
-Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel!
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel / upload the python .py file!

 At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
 It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
 You are building a skill needed for technical interviews, and like all new skills it is important to practice.
+Some times do the practice problems after the meeting, but then use the chat to comment.
+Either is fine, but it is important to get feedback and ask questions.

 ## Submission